jfix/kv3-doc/UserGuide/source/Export_iLibrary_Rules.rst

 -----------------------

-For any published item, the year of publication property (``oecd:yearOfPublication``) should correspond to the year portion of the ``dateOfPublication`` metadata.
+For any published item, the year of publication property (``oecd:yearOfPublication``) should correspond to the year portion of the ``dateOfPublication`` metadata in Kappa.

 R22 Short Description
 ---------------------

-A Short Description should always be supplied for the iLibrary.
+A short description should always be supplied for the iLibrary.
 If a ``shortAbstract`` is not available, then it should be supplied to the iLibrary based on the first 255 characters of the ``description``.

 R24 Affiliations
 ----------------

-Author and Editor affiliations are not exported to the iLibrary, with the exception of Working Papers where author affiliation is indeed exported.
+Author and Editor affiliations are not exported to the iLibrary, with the exception of ``Working Papers`` where author affiliation is indeed exported.

 R34 Publisher and publisher city
 --------------------------------

 The Publisher property in the iLibrary export includes two metadata, a title and an acronym (in English and French) which are mandatory for export.
-The ``title`` to be exported corresponds to the organisation long name ([prefLabel] in the organisation taxonomy) in English and French.
+The ``title`` to be exported corresponds to the organisation long name (``prefLabel`` in the organisation taxonomy) in English and French.
-The ``acronym`` to be exported should correspond to the organisation short name ([label type="acronym"] in the organisation taxonomy) in English and French, when it exists.
+The ``acronym`` to be exported should correspond to the organisation short name (``label type="acronym"`` in the organisation taxonomy) in English and French, when it exists.
 Otherwise it should repeat the publisher long name.

 The following catalogue types are exported with this property:

 * Indicator Group